cepdnaclk/e16-3yp-smart-pharmaceutical-warehousing/Operator Interface/README.md

 # Operator Interface

-This  is a graphical user interface built for the warehouse operator using tkinter.
+This  is a graphical user interface built for the warehouse management by the operator using tkinter.

 ---
-### web site
+### Operator Gui

 ---